OpenMPT/openmpt/README.md

         make check
         sudo make install

- -  Visual Studio 2010 (express version should work, but this is not tested):

-     -  The libopenmpt solution is in `libopenmpt/libopenmpt.sln`.
+ -  Visual Studio:

+     -  You will find solutions for Visual Studio 2008 to 2015 in the corresponding `build/vsVERSION/` folder.
+        Most projects are supported with any of the mentioned Visual Studio verions, with the following exceptions:

+         -  libopenmpt_example_cxx: Requires VS2010 because it makes use of
+            C++11 features that VS2008 does not support..

+         -  foo_openmpt: Requires VS2010 because the foobar2000 SDK uses VS2010.

+         -  in_openmpt: Requires VS2010 or later with MFC.

+         -  xmp-openmpt: Requires VS2010 or later with MFC.

-        You will need the Winamp 5 SDK and the xmplay SDK if you want to compile the plugins for these 2 players:
+     -  You will need the Winamp 5 SDK and the xmplay SDK if you want to compile the plugins for these 2 players:

          -  Winamp 5 SDK: